daskol/typst-templates/icml/README.md

 ### Running Title

-1. Runing title should be 10pt above the main text.
+1. Running title should be 10pt above the main text.
 With top margin 1in it gives that a solid line should be located at 62pt.
 Actual, position is 57pt in the original template.
 2. Default value between header ruler and header text baseline is 4pt in